 Chris Ziebell, MD, FACEP

 Since moving to Austin in 1998, Dr. Ziebell has served in leadership roles as Chief of Medical Staff and Emergency Department Medical Director at various hospitals throughout the Seton Healthcare Family.
-He has served as a member of the Seton Board of Trustees and as chairman of the Quality and Patient Safety Committee.
-He has also served as a member of the Austin/Travis County EMS Advisory Board, and is a former chairman of the EMS Steering Committee of the Travis County Medical Society.
+He has served as a member and vice-Chair of the Seton Board of Trustees and as chair of the Quality and Patient Safety Committee.
+He has also served as a member of the Austin/Travis County EMS Advisory Board and is a former chairman of the EMS Steering Committee of the Travis County Medical Society.

-Dr Ziebell is currently a member of the USACS Southwest Clinical Governance Board; he previously served on the Board of Managers of Emergency Service Partners, L.P., from the partnership’s inception through 2016.
+Dr Ziebell chairs the USACS Southwest Clinical Governance Board; he previously served on the Board of Managers of Emergency Service Partners, L.P., from the partnership’s inception through 2016.

-A graduate of Gustavus Adolphus College, Dr. Ziebell earned his medical degree from the University of Minnesota and completed his emergency medicine residency at William Beaumont Hospital in Royal Oak, Michigan.
+A graduate of Gustavus Adolphus College, he earned his Medical Degree from the University of Minnesota and completed his Emergency Medicine Residency at William Beaumont Hospital in Royal Oak, Michigan.

-Dr. Ziebell’s honors include the Austin Business Journal HealthCare Heroes Award (2011), the Emergency Service Partners Iny (Innovation) Award (2008), and the Texas Medical Foundation HealthCare Quality Improvement Award (2006, 2007).
+Dr. Ziebell’s honors include the Thomas Coopwood Award (2020), the Austin Business Journal HealthCare Heroes Award (2011), the Emergency Service Partners Iny (Innovation) Award (2008), and the Texas Medical Foundation HealthCare Quality Improvement Award (2006, 2007).